jhpyle/docassemble/_docs/objects.md

 * <a name="DAList.as_noun"></a><a name="DADict.as_noun"></a><a
-  name="DASet.as_noun"></a>`as_noun()` - if the variable name is `case.plaintiff`, returns `plaintiffs` or `plaintiff` depending on the number of elements in the list; if the variable name is `applicant`, returns `applicants` or `applicant` depending on the number of elements in the list.
+  name="DASet.as_noun"></a>`as_noun()` - if the variable name is `case.plaintiff`, returns `plaintiffs` or `plaintiff` depending on the number of items in the list; if the variable name is `applicant`, returns `applicants` or `applicant` depending on the number of items in the list.
 * <a name="DAList.number"></a><a name="DADict.number"></a><a
-  name="DASet.number"></a>`number()` - returns the total number of elements in the list.
-If necessary it will trigger questions that ask for all of the elements of the list to be populated.
+  name="DASet.number"></a>`number()` - returns the total number of items in the list.
+If necessary it will trigger questions that ask for all of the items of the list to be populated.
 * <a name="DAList.number_as_word"></a><a
   name="DADict.number_as_word"></a><a
   name="DASet.number_as_word"></a>`number_as_word()` - same as
   `number()`, except that the [`nice_number()`] function is applied to the result.
+* <a name="DAList.current_index"></a>`current_index()` - similar to
+  `number()`, except it returns the index value of the last item in the list.
+If there is one item in the list, `current_index()` returns 0.
+If there are two items, it returns 1.
+If there are no items in the list, it returns 0.
+This is useful in questions where an iterator `i` is not available, such as question that set `.new_object_type`.
 * <a name="DAList.remove"></a>`remove()` -
-  removes the given elements from the list, if they are in the list.
+  removes the given items from the list, if they are in the list.
 * <a name="DAList.comma_and_list"></a><a
   name="DADict.comma_and_list"></a><a
   name="DASet.comma_and_list"></a>`comma_and_list()` - returns the
-  elements of the list run through the [`comma_and_list()`] function.
+  items of the list run through the [`comma_and_list()`] function.
 * <a name="DAList.possessive"></a>`possessive()` - if the variable
   name is `plaintiff` and the target is `"fish"`, returns "plaintiff's fish" if there is one item in the list, and "plaintiffs' fish" if